Siblings have rights after a parent’s death. Those rights largely depend on whether or not the parent left a will.

 If the parent had a will, then only the sibling named as the executor or personal representative has the right to be in charge of the estate.
 If the parent had a spouse, then the spouse has the priority to become the administrator of their estate.
 This is not something that every distributee appreciates.
 For example, sometimes a child from the first marriage does not want the wife of the decedent to become their administrator.
 If the parent did not leave a will and was not married when they died, then any one of the siblings can petition for the administration of an estate.

 What to do if you need to prove you are one of the siblings

-When you are claiming to be one of the siblings, in other words, claiming to be a child of the person who died, there is a process to prove that they are entitled to share in the estate together with the rest of the siblings.
+When you are claiming to be one of the siblings, in other words, claiming to be a child of the person who died, there is a process to prove that you are entitled to share in the estate together with the rest of the siblings.
 The process is called a kinship proceeding.
-You would need to provide a Birth Certificate if a child.
-If there is no Birth Certificate, than a DNA test may be required.
+You would need to provide a Birth Certificate.
+If there is no Birth Certificate, then a DNA test may be required.
 It would be easier if the sibling can prove that the parent had an open and notorious relationship with them.
-If there is a disagreement over who the siblings are, or if the distribution is unclear, then a proving paternity in a New York estate would ensue, whereby the court determines the relationship of each person who claims to be one of the siblings.
+If there is a disagreement over who the siblings are, or if the distribution is unclear, then a proceeding such as proving paternity in a New York estate would ensue, whereby the court determines the relationship of each person who claims to be one of the siblings.

 My name is Albert Goodwin, I am a New York estate lawyer with experience in protecting siblings’ rights after a parent’s death.
 We have offices in New York, NY, Brooklyn, NY and Queens, NY.
-If you need legal representation, you can give me a call at (212) 233-1233 or (718) 509-9774, or send me an email at firstname.lastname@example.org.
+If you need legal representation, you can call my office at (212) 233-1233 or (718) 509-9774, or send me an email at firstname.lastname@example.org.